NicoleBay/NicoleBay/README.md

 ### <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">  What I'm currently working on

-I'm currently working on completing the full SheCodes curriculumn.
+I'm currently working on completing the full SheCodes curriculum.
 I have recently finished the responsive course, where I developed my own portfolio with a few surprises on one of the pages.

 Next, I will be learning React with SheCodes Pro.